 - Clay Pot

 - Waco Farmers Market (Saturdays year round)

 Are you bringing a family?
 Waco is extremely family-friendly, starring the Mayborn Museum and Cameron Park Zoo, and offering multiple school choices and family activities.
 See Heart of Texas for Family Entertainment, City of Waco's listing of Public Schools, and a ranking of local private schools.

 Popular with graduate students with families:

 Are you a sports fan?
-Between Baylor University, Cameron Park, the Heart of Texas Rodeo, and area facilities such as Twin Rivers or Cottonwood Creek golf courses, choose whether to watch or play.
+Between Baylor University, Cameron Park, the Heart of Texas Rodeo, and area facilities such as Cottonwood Creek golf course, choose whether to watch or play.
 See your choices at the Waco Heart of Texas Sports listings and Extraco Events Center.Popular with graduate students:

 Looking to get plugged in locally?
 From churches to charities to clubs, Waco offers multiple ways to connect.